AlexDralur/honeypaw/README.md

 Problem 🐞: Services headings unreadable.
 Cause🛠: The background images are composed from different elements and colors.
 Resolution✅: An span was added on the headings to provide a background color.
 ***
+Problem 🐞: Low score on Google Lighthouse.
+Cause🛠: Headers on the about us and services sections unreadable.
+Resolution✅: Colors of the texts were slightly changed.
+***

 ## **Deployment**